Dynnammo/metabase_query_checker/README.md

 - [ ] More informations on error : name of the card, error message
 - [ ] Specify cards to ignore by following means : collection_name, list of IDs to ignore
 - [ ] Launch script *only* on specified collections/id_list
+- [ ] Add checking for cards on dashboards !